vyca2017/content/content/tutorials/general/serverless-graphql-backend.md

 Often, application logic can be implemented with decoupled asynchronous events.
 Whenever possible, developers should favour this approach as it leads to applications that are easier to scale and maintain as load increases and more functionality is added.

 The [event-driven architecture](https://en.wikipedia.org/wiki/Event-driven_architecture) is a proven tool in existing large scale backend development and is also very familiar to frontend developers dealing with the asynchronous nature of Javascript using frameworks like Redux.

-Examples of business logic that fit very well in this model include:
+Examples of business logic that fit very well into this model include:

 * dispatching an order in an e-commerce webshop
 * charging a credit card when an order is placed
 * performing spam detection when a new comment is created

 In a traditional event-driven architecture much work goes into deciding the right level of granularity for events.
-For example, does it matter that a user node is updated versus does it matter that a user changed email address?
+For example, does it matter that a user node is updated versus does it matter that a user changed an email address?
 The development team is forced to make decisions up front, with limited knowledge of how the application will evolve in the future.

 The Serverless GraphQL Backend architecture sidesteps this issue completely by letting the event consumer decide what changes to be notified about using standard GraphQL subscription queries.